JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 Unlike the pre-trial, the parameters will change with each iteration of our loop, so next we define the parameters for this particular condition.
 We use the function, found in Modules, called `assign_block_trial_parameters` and it takes three inputs - `params`, `p`, and `cond`.
 It returns a struct called `tparams` containing this condition's parameters.
 These are then put into a cell array as expected by the controller, and passed to the controller.
 The Conductor's display is then updated with the current parameters.

+Next we use the startDisplay command to run the condition, and then, as usual, check to see if the experiment has been aborted or paused, and update the elapsed time.

+The next lines tell the loop to continue, or skip the rest of the loop, if it is the last trial of the last repetition.
+This way, there is no inter-trial between the last condition and the post-trial.
+If you wanted an inter-trial here, you could remove this if statement.

+The next line is a new if statement which runs an inter-trial assuming the experiment contains an inter-trial.
+The inter-trial progresses much the same as the block condition did.
+One difference can be found at line 262, after the progress bar update.
+One feature of the intertrial is that the user can set the frame index to 0.
+If it is set to 0, this means the frame index will be randomized each time the inter-trial is run.
+So we have an if statement which chooses a random frame from the intertrial's pattern and setting the index frame parameter accordingly.

+After that, the controller and display parameters are update as usual  and the startDisplay command is sent.
+We then, again, check for abort or pause button presses and update the elapsed time.

 <details closed markdown="block">
 <summary>
 Click to expand default run protocol around lines 194...296.